Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

     commission = 76.00f + .0034f * value;
 ```

-Although the program will still work, the added conditions aren’t necessary.
+Although the program will still work, the added conditions aren't necessary.
 For example, the first `if` clause tests whether value is less than 2500 and, if so, computes the commission.
-When we reach the second `if` test (`value >= 2500.00f && value < 6250.00f`), we know that value can’t be less than 2500 and therefore must be greater than or equal to 2500.
+When we reach the second `if` test (`value >= 2500.00f && value < 6250.00f`), we know that value can't be less than 2500 and therefore must be greater than or equal to 2500.
 The condition `value >= 2500.00f` will always be true, so there's no point in checking it.

 ### 5.2.5 The "Dangling `else`" Problem